Step 1: Choosing Your Program

-Graduate study is open to qualified students who possess a bachelor’s degree from an accredited U.S. college or university or the equivalent from a foreign institution and an adequate background in the field of study that they wish to pursue.
-Normally, the equivalent of an undergraduate major in the field is required, but the final judgment of preparation remains with the departments concerned and the Divisional Dean.
+Graduate study is open to qualified students who possess a bachelor’s degree from an accredited U.S. college/university and/or the equivalent from a foreign institution.
 Graduate credits used to meet undergraduate degree requirements cannot be transferred to a graduate program.

 Bernard and Anne Spitzer School of Architecture